 How automation can enhance your colony counting workflows

-The challenges of manual colony counting
+The challenges of manually counting colonies

 Ready to let the robots do the counting?